chc-database/data/docs/recording_institutions.md

 ### religious_family
 This property records the subgrouping to which an institution belonged.

-For Protestants this includes groupings such as: Lutheran, Methodist, Baptist etc. For Catholics, this includes groupings within a common general tradition, rule, or order, such as: Augustinian, Benedictine, Franciscan, Ignatian, etc. These large ‘regular’ orders were often composed of subgroups (e.g. Discalced Augustinians, Observant Friars Minor, Reformed Friars Minor, etc.).
-Use the [religious_body](#religious_body) property to define the precise group.
-Groups which do not generally fall into a clearly defined family can be labeled as "Independent"
+For Protestants this includes groupings such as: Lutheran, Methodist, Baptist etc. For Catholics, this includes groupings within a common general tradition, rule, or order, such as: Augustinian, Benedictine, Franciscan, Ignatian, etc.  Groups which do not generally fall into a clearly defined family can be labeled as "Independent"

 Institutional belonging can be dictated the by religious belonging of individuals at the institution or by property rights and usage (e.g. a Methodist-identified group owned the building).

+>*Note: Large ‘regular’ orders were often composed of subgroups (e.g. Discalced Augustinians, Observant Friars Minor, Reformed Friars Minor, etc.).
+The specific subgroup to which an institution belonged can be recorded with the [religious_body](#religious_body) property.

 #### FORMAT
 {: .no_toc }